ukri-excalibur/excalibur-tests/post-processing/README.md

     - `value` - Axis data points.
 Specified with a column name.
     - `units` - Axis units.
 Specified either with a column name or a custom label (may be null).
 - `filters` - (Optional.)
 Filter data rows based on specified conditions.
 (Specify an empty list if no filters are required.)
+  - `and` - Filter mask is determined from a logical AND of conditions in list.
+  - `or` - Filter mask is determined from a logical OR of conditions in list.
   - `Format: [column_name, operator, value]`
   - `Accepted operators: "==", "!=", "<", ">", "<=", ">="`
 - `series` - (Optional.)
 Display several plots in the same graph and group x-axis data by specified column values.
 (Specify an empty list if there is only one series.)